e-switch-Solutions-AG/tinylog-aws-cloudwatch-logs-writer/README.md

 Property `logGroupName` and `streamName` are mandatory and must be specified in tinylog configuration writer config.<br/>
 see [Working with log groups and log streams](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html)

+Log Group must exist.

+In case a Log Stream does not exist, it will be created (*since 1.0.13*).

 #### Authentication